 Born and raised in Singapore, I lived and worked in Adelaide most of my adult life.
 Graduating from the University of South Australia with an honours degree in visual art, I have exhibited regularly in Adelaide, as well as having the opportunities to show my work in the ACT and Singapore.
 I was selected as a finalist in numerous art awards, including getting high commendations in the Waterhouse Natural Science Art prize and the Adelaide Park Lands Art Prize.
 I was also winner of the 2015 Watershed Art Prize.

 These days painting sustains my studio practice—concept, process and materials are the rudimentary.
-Lately, the more I paint, the more I want my work to be a voice for my concern for our environment.
+Lately, the more I paint, the more I want my work to be a voice of my concern for our environment.

 Painting, photography and text by Sum Woon Chow.
 All rights reserved.